michaellofton/Flixster/README.md

 - [ ] Add a rounded corners for the images using the Glide transformations.
 (1 point)

 #### CUSTOM BONUS
-The following additional features are implemented:
+The following additional features are implemented:<br>
+* Structure:
+    - [X] The code's packages are organized by category
 * UI:
-    - [ ] The title of the movie is centered in the separate activity
+    - [X] The title of the movie is centered in the separate activity<br>
-    - [ ] The separate activity's UI matches the theme of the app and MainActivity
+    - [ ] The separate activity's UI matches the theme of the app and MainActivity<br>

 ### App Walkthough GIF